joey-zhy/joey-zhy.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon: ☕️
+  icon: ☕️📚📈🧮

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Doctor of Engineering
+role: PhD in engineering

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Northwestern Polytechnical UniversitySchool of Mechanical Engineering
+  - name: Northwestern Polytechnical University·School of Mechanical Engineering
     url: https://www.nwpu.edu.cn/

 # Short bio (displayed in user profile at end of posts)